 Me: The short version

-I am currently a Banting Postdoctoral Fellow in psychology at Western University, Canada.
-I completed my PhD in Psychology at the University of Birmingham in the UK and an ESRC Postdoctoral Fellowship at the University of Exeter.
-Specifically, I am interested in the effects of experienced and internalised weight stigma and their impact on health behaviours and health outcomes.
+I am currently hold a Lectureship in Psychology at the University of Essex in the UK.
+I completed my PhD in Psychology at the University of Birmingham in the UK, after which I held an ESRC Postdoctoral Fellowship at the University of Exeter.
+Subsequently, I was a Banting Postdoctoral Fellow in Psychology at Western University, Canada.
+I am interested in the effects of experienced and internalised weight stigma and their impact on health behaviours and health outcomes.
 Before this, I did various other things, most of which related to human health and wellbeing.
 Oh, and I founded the International Weight Stigma Conference back in 2013.

 Me: The longer version